Anupal/pihole-doh-docker-setup/README.md

   cd /etc/
   ln -sfn ../run/systemd/resolve/resolv.conf
   ```
-  - Edit the netplan config at `/etc/netplan/00-installer-config.yaml` and add 127.0.0.1 before other nameservers.
+  - Edit the netplan config (mine was at `/etc/netplan/00-installer-config.yaml`) and add 127.0.0.1 before other nameservers.
   ```
   # This is the network config written by 'subiquity'
   network: